-About Guides & Gear, And The Drive’s Product Reviews Department
+About The Garage and The Drive’s Product Reviews Department

 Here’s how we test the best gear, tools and more, always with you in mind.

 Commenters on The Drive and other sites often view product reviews with suspicion.
 Rest easy.
 Editorial independence is The Drive's promise to you.
 With every hands-on gear review and product test we publish, The Drive pledges to provide transparency into our product selection process, to be methodical in our testing procedures, and to be authentic in our opinions.
 You will never have to wonder if an article is an advertisement or sponsored content because such articles will always be visibly marked.

 The editors who select, test, and review products and write how-to guides are veterans of the trade and offer full transparency to our process: how we select our products, how we test, and what level of communication we have with our publisher’s business interests.

 The Drive’s gear editors maintain strict editorial independence from the commercial concerns of our parent company.
 That means we select the products and we do the testing.
 And, free of external pressure or influence, deliver our opinions.
 We do this because we know your trust is vital to our success.

 And no matter the source of the products, or any direct or programmatic advertisements that may appear on the site, our editors will always give you a complete and honest assessment of any product they test.